swcarpentry/DEPRECATED-boot-camps/6-Documentation/Readme.md

     # log the message, making a default if needed
     if msg is None:
         msg = "Toasted to level {}".format(toastiness)
-    logger.info(msg, "toast")
+    logging.info(msg)
 ```

 However, it is certainly possible to over-document your code with
 comments.
 Comments should never simply repeat what the code itself is
 doing.
 The goal is to strike the right balance.
-The approriate ratio
+The appropriate ratio
 changes with language.
 (Typically higher level languages have greater
 functionality per line and so have more comments.)
 Try to avoid the
 following: